stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 ## Contact Us

-If you have any questions about this Agreement, you can contact us:
+If you have any questions about this Agreement, you can contact us via email to sales@stratapp.ai.

-* By email: sales@stratapp.ai